 It’s no secret that the COVID-19 pandemic has had a profound effect on the global economy.

-However, small businesses have perhaps suffered more than any other, especially as many rely on in-store traffic and the support of a small customer base to keep going.
+However, small businesses have perhaps suffered more than any other, especially as many suffered from the decrease in in-store traffic and the support of a small customer base to keep going.

 What’s more, supporting small businesses doesn’t require a significant donation or a high cost.
 Small acts of support can go a long way if enough people commit to them.